 The material elements of compensation of each Named Executive Officer as contained in their employment agreement are included in the "Executive Compensation - Compensation Discussion and Analysis" herein.
-The following sets forth in tabular format the incremental compensation that would be payable to such Named Executive Officer in the event of his termination of employment under various scenarios, which we refer to as termination events.
+The following sets forth in tabular format the incremental compensation that would be payable to such Named Executive Officer, other than Mr. Mathis and Mr. Ellsworth, in the event of his termination of employment under various scenarios, which we refer to as termination events.
 In accordance with SEC rules, the following discussion assumes:

-- That the termination event in question occurred on June 30, 2016, the last day of fiscal 2016; and - With respect to calculations based on our stock price, the reported closing price of our common stock on June 30, 2016, \$37.11, was used.
+- That the termination event in question occurred on June 30, 2017, the last day of fiscal 2017; and - With respect to calculations based on our stock price, the reported closing price of our common stock on June 30, 2017, \$40.30, was used.